-- For a repurchase request received or deemed to have been received by us at or before 3.30 p.m. on a Business Day (or "T day"), Units will be repurchased based on the initial offer price of a Class during the initial offer period and thereafter, NAV per Unit of a Class for that Business Day.
-Any repurchase request received after 3.30 p.m. will be transacted on the next Business Day (or "T + 1 day"). - > Processing is subject to receipt of a complete transaction form and such other documents as may be required by us.
+For a repurchase request received or deemed to have been received by us at or before 3.30 p.m. on a Business Day (or "T day"), the Units will be repurchased in the following manner:

+USD Class, MYR Hedged-class, SGD Hedged-class and AUD Hedged-class Based on the NAV per Unit of a Class for that Business Day.
+MYR Class Based on the initial offer price of a Class during the initial offer period and thereafter, NAV per Unit of a Class for that Business Day.

+Any repurchase request received after 3.30 p.m. will be transacted on the next Business Day (or "T + 1 day").

+Processing is subject to receipt of a complete transaction form and such other documents as may be required by us.